cloudify-cosmo/docs.getcloudify.org/content/manager/high-availability-clusters.md

 A Cloudify Manager that is down remains in the cluster unless you remove it.
 To remove a Cloudify Manager, run `cfy cluster nodes remove`.

 #### Failure of the Master Cloudify Manager
-In the event that the active Cloudify Manager fails, it is important to investigate and fix the issues that caused the original master to fail, or add another Cloud Manager to the cluster, so that high availability is maintained, and to avoid having a single point of failure.
+In the event that the active Cloudify Manager fails, it is important to investigate and fix the issues that caused the original master to fail, or add another Cloudify Manager to the cluster, so that high availability is maintained, and to avoid having a single point of failure.

 {{% gsNote title="Note" %}}
 Because operations cannot be performed on a non-active Manager, you will need to connect to that Cloudify Manager using the SSH protocol.
 {{% /gsNote %}}

+### Finding the Active Cloudify Manager

+To find the active manager in a Cloudify Manager cluster, you can either:
+- From the CLI: run `cfy cluster nodes list`.
+The active manager has the 'leader' value in the 'state' column.
+- If you have the REST API credentials, get the status of each manager in the cluster.
+The active manager returns a 200 response, and all other managers return a 400 response.

+{{< gsHighlight  bash  >}}
+curl -u admin:admin https://<manager_ip>/api/v3.1/status
+{{< /gsHighlight >}}

 #### Selecting a New Active Manager
  To manage the situation in which the active Cloudify Manager fails one or more health checks, all Managers in the cluster constantly monitor the Consul `next master` function.
 When one of the standby Manager instances in the cluster detects that `next master` is pointing to it, it starts any services that are not running (RabbitMQ and mgmtworker) and changes PostgreSQL to master state.
 When the `active` Manager changes, the hot standby nodes begin to follow it with filesync and database.